 The overall objective of the Thesis is to reinforce the student’s learning by requiring that experience be brought to bear upon a real-life business problem.
 The range of problems that may be addressed is extensive.
-The Project Module (see Project Module syllabus) is designed to give an insight into the problems businesses face and to provide students with the necessary tools to resolve these problems.
-Project Module I-II. are independent modules in which students work towards their thesis.
+The Thesis – Research Methodology and Consultation (please find the syllabus in your Student Handbook) is designed to give an insight into the problems businesses face and to provide students with the necessary tools to resolve these problems.
+Thesis - Research Methodology (fall semester) and Thesis – Consultation (spring semester) are independent modules in which students work towards their thesis.

 Requirements concerning theses